mkierzenka/SWDevProj/README.md

 * Delete code for printing throughout

-* Df constructor that takes in schema and key: we never initialize store, pass in null store at places
+* Add KVstore to DF constructor with schema and key, remove one that takes in dataframe

+* Create application for sorer

 * Put all messages in same file